 “One day, Monica came home and said, ‘After I finish school, I want to have a social enterprise,'” says Carolyn.
 “I said, ‘Why are you gonna wait?’”

 The pair got their chance to break ground on a new business when their church visited Honduras again last May, 2018.
 This trip was special.
 Carolyn had specifically requested that they visit Mi Esperanza, a skills training centre that sells handcrafted creations made by women in the community of Tegucigalpa, Honduras.

 Carolyn says that she was nervous that the other group members wouldn’t understand the importance of the workshop.
 But as they stepped into the world of one of the sewing classes, her church members grasped the magnitude of what the women of Mi Esperanza were creating right away.

 Monica, left, sits with some of the students of Mi Esperanza's sewing class.
-Photo: Monica Snow
+Photo: courtesy of Monica Snow

 “These women are being treated and paid fairly.
 People (from the church) are really invested in it and support it,” Carolyn says proudly.